-To the amazement and disgust of all thoughtful minds, these justices divided, as the partisans had, on a political line, and quemies of the people in fixing corruption upon us, and destroying all confidence in the very foundation of our political strucquestion to the people.
+To the amazement and disgust of all thoughtful minds, these justices divided, as the partisans had, on a political line, and and turn them, let us hope, from pain to three indecent old men joined with the upon us, and destroying all confidence in any longer on our stilts-too tall to play mar. the very foundation of our political strueture, the ballot.
+They decide that fraud does not vitiate, and beyond this, that they have nothing to decide, and so send the

-We have not the patience to argue what the people in their broad common sense will not consider; the fine-spun legal technicalities under which these aged scoundrels seek to hide their shame.
-Their real brief is to be found in the utterance of one of their Commission, James A. Garfield, who said, ble. boastingly: "You'll have to grin and bear it; we hold the cards and intend to play them."
+We have not the patience to argue what the people in their broad common sense will not consider; the fine-spun legal technicaliwe shall learn that death is but the open- ties under which these aged scoundrels seek ing of the gate into the new land of prom- to hide their shame.
+Their real brief is to be found in the utterance of one of their Commission, James A. Garfield, who said, boastingly: "You'll have to grin and bear it; we hold the cards and intend to play them."